kmalbasic/OS-simulation/README.md

 you can use.
 All functions are currently stored in _User_cmd.hpp_ and they are stored in a namespace so you can easily declare/define new ones.
 Cool thing you can add: make the program automatically recognize math expressions and print out the answer!

+# Current known bugs

+- Command "ls" will crash the program when trying to list out directories within a non-existent path.
+Will add a check when I grab some time.